arthurmchege/arthurmchege/README.md

 # Arthur Mulunda

 Software engineer in Nairobi, Kenya.
-Third-year Computer Science diploma student at The Kiambu National Polytechnic, graduating November 2026.
+Third-year Computer Science diploma student graduating November 2027.
 I'm aiming for backend and AI engineering roles.

 I like to understand how a system works before I write code: schema design, data flow, and what happens when something fails.